Analyticsphere/stakeholderMetrics/README.md

 ## How to Publish the App from Rstudio
+**Note!
+Before publishing the app, ensure that Daniel Russ's OAuth code has been uncommented!
+Users must complete the OAuth dance.
+However, when editing the dashboard locally, comment this code as it is unnecessary and will break the app.
 As of 3/12/24, we are publishing the app on the posit dev server: https://appshare-dev.cancer.gov/.
 The name of the app: Stakeholer Dashboard, Author: Rebecca Sansale.
 How to Publish the app from Rstudio:
 1. Login to the VPN and Posit Connect.